The virus has hurt some groups more than others. Here’s how Covid has affected garment workers across the world

-How Covid has affected garment workers globally
+How Covid impacted global garment workers

 There can be little doubt that worldwide, lockdowns due to Coronavirus are exacerbating pre-existing socioeconomic inequalities at an unprecedented rate.
 The ILO, FAO, IFAD, and WHO have all affirmed in a joint statement that tens of millions of people are facing the risk of falling into extreme poverty, and the number of malnourished people was expected to rise to 132 million by the end of 2020.